cdapio/cdap/cdap-docs/developer-guide/source/arch.rst

   at processing time.
 An important step between collecting the data and processing it is exploration; that is, examining data with ad-hoc queries to learn about its structure and nature.

-  NOTE: This is not exactly what CDAP allows!
+..
 FIXME!
+This is not exactly what CDAP allows!

 - **Data Processing:** After data is collected, we need to process it in various ways.
 For example: